thomasgstewart/stata/index.md

 ## HOW TO ACCESS THESE RESOURCES

-* Hard to remember: use direct address [thomasgstewart.github.io/stata/]{https://thomasgstewart.github.io/stata/}
+* Hard to remember: use direct address [thomasgstewart.github.io/stata/](https://thomasgstewart.github.io/stata/)

 * Easier to remember: Google "Thomas Stewart Vanderbilt".
-Follow the link in the teaching section of my faculty page: [Thomas G. Stewart]{http://biostat.mc.vanderbilt.edu/ThomasStewart}
+Follow the link in the teaching section of my faculty page.

+## CONTRIBUTE

+As you learn STATA, feel free to make suggestions of items to add to this resource.

 ## NOT AN INTRODUCTION TO STATA